truedem0n/RWALLy/readme.md

 RWALLy
-cycles through a subreddit wallpapers
+Downloads a subreddit wallpapers to a folder.

+Folder can be used for slideshow wallpapers on Windows,mac, and linux.

 Requirements
 pip install -R requirements.txt